exonum/exonum-doc/src/get-started/create-service.md

 We use `MemoryDB` to store our data in the code above. `MemoryDB` is an in-memory database implementation useful for development and testing purposes.
-There is LevelDB support as well; it's recommended to use it for production applications.
+There is LevelDB support as well; it’s recommended to use it for production applications.

-Minimal blockchain is ready, but it's pretty much useless, because there is no way to interact with it.
+Minimal blockchain is ready, but it’s pretty much useless, because there is no way to interact with it.
 To fix this, we need to create a node and provide an API to interact with the blockchain.